 Reflect on your own style – What are your strengths and weaknesses according to the DiSC?
 What do you think are your strengths and weaknesses?
 How might someone with a different style respond to your approach according to the DiSC?

-Consider what you know about the other’s style and adapt where appropriate
+Consider what you know about the other’s style and adapt where appropriate.

 ASK QUESTIONS –

-Ask open-ended questions to uncover someone else’s position, potential contribution, process, and emotions if they are not forthcoming with them
+Ask open-ended questions to uncover someone else’s position, potential contribution, process, and emotions if they are not forthcoming with them.

-Partner to generate solutions together
+Partner to generate solutions together.

 DON’T TAKE IT TO HEART –

-Sometimes it’s not a critique of you or how you approach a challenge, it’s a function of a different style or approach
+Sometimes it’s not a critique of you or how you approach a challenge, it’s a function of a different style or approach.

 PROVIDE SUPPORT –

-Build in opportunities to support the style’s ideal environment/conditions, where possible
+Build in opportunities to support the style’s ideal environment/conditions, where possible.

 Strategies for Influence Conversations